Are you planning a trip to a beach resort in Mexico and not sure what to pack? I’ve got you covered!

 - Going out purse: Bring a nicer purse or clutch for fancier dinners or when going out at night.
 Crossbody purses are best for safety and security.

 - Beach Bag: Pack a beach bag or tote to bring to store your towel, sunscreen, phone, and personal belongings when at the beach or pool.
 I usually bring a beach bag as my personal item on the plane to save space in my suitcase.

 - Sun Hat: The sun is strong in Mexico so you’re going to want to have a hat for sun protection.
 Panama hats, straw hats, and visors are practical and stylish options.
 I have this roll up open top straw hat which is cute and super compact when traveling.

 - Jewelry: Bring some colorful jewelry including necklaces, earrings, and bracelets to complement your cute Mexico outfits.

 - Laundry bag: Bring a travel laundry bag to throw dirty clothes in and make it easy for tossing them into the laundry when you return.

 - Face mask: Don’t forget to bring a face mask for the plane.
-It will also be required to enter most restaurants and shops.

 Mexico Resort Packing List: Toiletries